Here’s How Wine is Made in Southern France: Grape Harvest

 Hand-harvesting allows for a more precise selection of grapes, reducing the risk of oxidation caused by damaged skins.
 On the other hand, mechanical harvesters are more efficient and cost-effective, particularly for larger vineyards situated on flat ground.

 White grapes like Chardonnay and Sauvignon Blanc are generally harvested first.
 Grapes for sparkling wine are also harvested early to achieve lower sugar levels.
-Red wine grapes are typically next in line, taking a little longer to fully mature.
-Pinot Noir is an earlier red ripener, followed by Merlot, Syrah, Grenache, and Cabernet Sauvignon.
+Red wine grapes take slightly longer to mature, with Pinot Noir ripening first, followed by Merlot, Syrah, Grenache, and Cabernet Sauvignon.

 Sorting for the Highest Quality Wines